Croque Madame sandwiches are comforting, decadent, over the top brunch sandwiches with a creamy gruyere mornay sauce and sunny side up eggs!

 - Preheat broiler on low.

-- To grill, spread butter onto one side of each slice of brioche, then layer on the ham and mornay sauce and sandwich between the bread slices.
-Brown sandwich on each side for 2-3 minutes until golden brown.
+- Heat a cast iron skillet over medium heat spread butter onto one side of each slice of the bread, then layer on the ham and shredded cheese and sandwich between the bread slices.
+Brown the sandwich on each side for 2-3 minutes until golden brown.

 - Place the baking sheet with sandwiches under the broiler.
 Leave to cook for about 3 minutes or until the bechamel sauce is browned.
-Keep a close eye on it, DO NOT LET IT BURN.
+Keep an eye on it, DO NOT LET IT BURN.

 Fried Eggs